Related stories about Chhiring Dorje Sherpa

 Meyer and the rest of the U.S. team grew nervous about a slow pace and the potential for avalanche and eventually turned around, but Chhiring was moving more quickly and stayed on the route, eventually reaching the summit.
 The slow progress meant the climbers didn’t make the top until dangerously late in the day, however, and that made their trip back down even more treacherous.

-Avalanches crashed down in front of them as the descended, sweeping some climbers away to their deaths and destroying the fixed ropes the caravan had used to climb up, stranding the survivors above one of the most difficult sections on the mountain.
+Warmed all day by the sun, the snow and ice began to give way.
+Avalanches crashed down in front of them as they descended, sweeping some climbers away to their deaths and destroying the fixed ropes the caravan had used to climb up, stranding the survivors above one of the most difficult sections on the mountain.

 Chhiring came upon the disaster in the dark, hiking on the edge of hallucination.
 He saw visions of Dawa and their daughters, his father and even his mother as he struggled through the snow, his family urging him on.
 Finally, he discovered a fellow Sherpa, Pasang Lama, essentially helpless without an ice ax in the most dangerous section of the climb.